trifectatechfoundation/trifectatech-website/content/blog/zlib-rs stable API.md

 date = "2026-01-26"

 [taxonomies]
 tags = ["zlib-rs", "data compression"]

 +++

 Since the first release in April 2024, zlib-rs has come a long way.
 It has seen major adoption over the last year, and, we're proud to say, is now feature complete.
-We've released zlib-rs version 0.6, the first version with [a stable and complete API](https://docs.rs/zlib-rs/0.6.0/zlib_rs/) and offers full support for the `gz*` functions.
+We've released zlib-rs version 0.6, the first version with [a stable and complete API](https://docs.rs/zlib-rs/0.6.0/zlib_rs/).

 Features are nice, but seeing adoption grow is the cherry on the cake.
-Zlib-rs recently crossed 30M downloads, of which 25M+ over the last year, and is on track to become the default implementation in `flate2`.
+Zlib-rs recently crossed 30M downloads, of which 25M+ were in the last year, and is on track to become the default implementation in `flate2`.

 This blog post is a quick round-up of the latest release, 0.6.0.
 The full release notes are [here](https://github.com/trifectatechfoundation/zlib-rs/releases/tag/v0.6.0)